-Explain our policies and procedures
+- Explain our policies and procedures

-Explain the placement process for incoming freshmen
+- Explain the assignment process for incoming first-year students

-Provide you with information about our housing facilities and meal plan options
+- Provide you with information about our housing facilities and meal plan options

-Provide you with information to assist you in making your housing questionnaire choices
+- Provide you with information to assist you in making your housing questionnaire choices

-Provide helpful housing related resources
+- Provide helpful housing-related resources

 Applying for Housing

-Requests for Special Housing Accommodations
+Requests for Accommodated Housing

 Single Room Accommodations